cbserra/testimonial-slider/README-template.md

 **Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources

+- [Real Simple Slider](https://codepen.io/chriscoyier/pen/XwbNwX) - A slider that works on mobile and desktop, and only requires CSS -- no JS.

 - [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.